DerekCresswell/GameDesign11/Contributing.md

 # Contributing

-Thank you for your intrest in building this repository!\
+Thank you for your interest in building this repository!\
 Please read through this before submitting [issues](#issues) and [pull requests](#pull-requests).
 Also contained are the [guidelines to follow](#guidelines) when writing material.

 ## Issues